Firm News

 Holding the Harmful Accountable

-Singleton Schreiber fights for regular people who have been harmed by corporate greed and government overreach.
+Singleton Schreiber fights for regular people who have been harmed by corporate greed.
 We hold utility companies accountable for preventable wildfires.
 We sue corporate defendants whose products and actions hurt people.
 And we defend civil rights against government malfeasance and prosecution.
 Fearless advocacy.
 That’s how we win.

 Client Results